Dr-Sauce/ShortcutUpdater/README.md

 # How to use:
 1. Implement Shortcut Updater to your shortcut.

-Add the following info to the dictionary on the top of your shortcut.
+Add the following info to the dictionary at the start of the shortcut.

 |               | Description                                                                                      | Example            |
 |---------------|--------------------------------------------------------------------------------------------------|--------------------|